suhasmaddali/Heart-Disease-Prediction/README.md

 <img src = "https://github.com/suhasmaddali/Heart-Disease-Prediction/blob/main/images/Heatmap.png"/>

-Generally, there is a downward trend when plotting between age and thalach.
-Therefore, this is shown in the plot below where there is a downward trend that could be used to help the model decide what values of thalach could be used to determine age and so forth.
-Overall, they could be useful in model predictions.
+The plot below shows a **negative** correlation between age and thalach.
+This suggests that thalach can be a predictor of age and vice versa.
+This relationship can be useful for model predictions.

 <img src = "https://github.com/suhasmaddali/Heart-Disease-Prediction/blob/main/images/thalach%20vs%20age.png"/>